Toloka/docs/en/toloka-kit/reference/toloka.client.pool.dynamic_overlap_config.DynamicOverlapConfig.md

 Dynamic overlap setting.

-Allows you to change the overlap depending on how well the performers handle the task.
+Allows you to change the overlap depending on how well Tolokers handle the task.
 Set the closing interval (auto_close_after_complete_delay_seconds).
 It should be enough to complete tasks with an overlap higher than the minimum.
 When all pool tasks are completed, aggregate the responses.